HopHopHasan/hophophasan.github.io/README.md

     - Also migrate the file section from the blog site
     - Also migrate the YouTube playlists section from the blog site
   - Add "social" links
+  - "EXPOS", explanations for various internet videos (and other things) I've made
   - Add a font test and unicode page
   - Game list and completion page
   - Add LEGAL (satire) page, and also policies about cookies